 The student's advisory committee administers the Preliminary Examination.
 To pass the Final Examination, a degree candidate must have a favorable vote from a majority of the Examining committee, with a maximum of one negative vote.
 All members of the student's advisory committee must attend the oral portion of the Examination, at least virtually via teleconference.
 If performance on the Preliminary Examination is unsatisfactory, one full semester must lapse (15 weeks) before the Examination is administered a second time.

 Students failing the Preliminary Examination twice will be dismissed from the program.
-The result of the Examination.
+The result of the Examination is recorded through the ESS on the day of the oral portion of the Examination.
 Each member of the student's advisory completes the electronic Examination card.
 Advisory committees reserve the right to alter a plan of study based on performance on the Preliminary Examination, for example, to require coursework addressing a deficiency not serious enough to warrant failure of the Examination.

-The oral examination portion of preliminary examination scheduling will be processed digitally through Electronic Signature Approval System (ESS) at https://gradexam.stl.vt.edu/pages/login.php.
+The oral examination portion of preliminary examination scheduling will be processed digitally through Electronic Signature Approval System (ESS) at https://ess.graduateschool.vt.edu/.
 Students will sign into the ESS to request their preliminary examination.
-Advisory committee members will sign into the ESS to approve the preliminary examination request as well as electronically sign the examination card (notification sent to the @vt.edu <http://vt.edu> email address).
-The preliminary examination request must be submitted at least 2 weeks prior to the oral examination date.
-The ESS does not allow a student to request an exam date less than two weeks from the examination request submission date.
-It is important that students plan in advance with their advisory committee to ensure that all advisory committee members can attend the examination for the date/time requested.
-If any member of the advisory committee does not approve the preliminary examination request the student will need resubmit with a new date/time.
-Requesting a room in the examination request does not reserve the room; students must reserve the room through the building room coordinator.
-Once an examination request is approved by the advisory committee and the Graduate School, an email confirmation will be sent to the student, advisory committee and department staff coordinator with notification of the official examination scheduling.
+Advisory committee members will sign into the ESS to approve the preliminary examination request as well as electronically sign the examination card (notification sent to the wt.edu/ email address).
 An examination should not be held without receipt of the notification email from the Graduate School.
 Please contact the Graduate School before the examination if you have not received a scheduling notification email.